vbrusse/doca-comch/README.md

 #### 3GPP Split 2

-This is an alternative, higher-level split defined by the 3GPP standards body.
+This is the higher-level split defined by the 3GPP standards body.
 In this split, the entire Physical Layer (PHY) resides in the Distributed Unit (DU), while the Centralized Unit (CU) handles the Radio Resource Control (RRC) and Packet Data Convergence Protocol (PDCP) layers.
 The interface is between the CU and the DU.

 * CU (Centralized Unit): Handles higher-level functions, including RRC and PDCP, which are less time-sensitive.